theNewDynamic/aba-icc/_cases-events/ongwen-events-dominic-ongwen.md

 ---

-The Office of the Prosecutor made public an arrest warrant for Ongwen on October 13, 2005.
+The Office of the Prosecutor issued an arrest warrant for Ongwen on July 8, 2005, which was made public on October 13, 2005.
 He entered ICC custody on January 16, 2015.
 The charges were confirmed on March 24, 2016.